velitetik/To-Do-App/README.md

   - Open it in a container environment.
   - Run `npm install` to install the required Node.js modules and files.
   - For DB-Connection in `.env` put this: `DATABASE_URL="postgresql://postgres:postgres@localhost:5432/postgres:latest?schema=public"`
+  - To configure Prisma and the database, run the following commands: `npx prisma db push` & `npx prisma generate`
   - Execute `npm run dev` to start the app.

 - **Features:**